TeamSynergy/node-synergytube/README.md

 ## Status
+Working and stable (no observed critical crashes when using this)

 ### Working:
-* Login-system & Own Profile
-* Playlist & Playlist Operations
+* Login with Password, Google & Facebook
-* Chat
+* Channels: Chat & Playlists (almost everything here is implemented)
 * Channel creation
+* User-Avatars

 ### To be implemented:
-* Profiles (of other users)
+* View Profile
-* Channel administration stuff
+* Channel ettings

 ## Development
 Provide us with Issues, Pull Requests or [write us](mailto:screeny05@gmail.com).